Cronies of Ferdinand Marcos

 Certain associates of former Philippine President Ferdinand Marcos, historically referred to using the catchphrase "Marcos cronies", benefited from their friendship with Marcos – whether in terms of legal assistance, political favors, or facilitation of business monopolies, during his administration.
 Marcos critics, and the local and international press began referring to these individuals as "cronies" during the latter days of the Marcos dictatorship, and the Philippine government – especially the Presidential Commission on Good Government (PCGG) – continued using the term after the ouster of Marcos in 1986.

 These "cronies" were awarded government commissions, projects, and funds, many of which were later investigated for corruption, misuse of funds, and disregard of the Constitution of the Philippines.
 Marcos' cronies were given strategic positions both in the government and in private sectors in order for the Marcoses to seize control of the major industries of the country.

 Individuals regarded as cronies

 Juan Ponce Enrile

 Enrile served the Marcos Administration under many positions.
 He was Commissioner of Customs in 1965, and rose to become Defense Minister in 1970.
 He resigned a year later to run unsuccessfully for the Senate, but was quickly reinstated in 1972.
 The Marcos administration also fabricated an ambush of Enrile's car, claiming it was perpetrated by militants.
 This staged act served as justification for the declaration of martial law.
 Enrile later revealed in a 1985 interview that the attack on his car had been faked.
+He later turned on Marcos when he, along with then-Vice Chief of Staff of the AFP and Chief of the Philippine Constabulary Lt.
+Gen. Fidel V. Ramos (future 12th President of the Philippines) and a battalion of soldiers and officers under the Reform the Armed Forces Movement lead by Gregorio Honasan, Victor Batac, and Eduardo Kapunan withdraw their support, triggering the 1986 People Power Revolution.

 For the majority of the martial law period, Enrile was in charge of all the armed forces, which were responsible for many human rights abuses and summary executions.
 Enrile was also involved with many cases of corruption, namely: